mrcavalcanti/mosaicoo/contribute/documentation/documentation-markdown-guide.md

 # Markdown style guide

-This guide for Markdown style helps keep contributions consistent across all documentation created for Grafana products.
+This guide for Markdown style helps keep contributions consistent across all documentation created for Mosaicoo products.
 Refer to the guide and update its sections as needed when a Subject Matter Expert answers a question on Markdown style, or a decision is made about how to apply Markdown.

 ## Headers